United PF Partners Acquires Arizona Planet Fitness Club Group

 Founded in 1992 in Dover, N.H., Planet Fitness is one of the largest and fastest growing franchisors and operators of fitness clubs with more than 1,600 clubs and over 12 million members.
 Planet Fitness prides itself on providing a high-quality experience at an exceptional value and being the home of the Judgement Free Zone®, where members experience a hassle-free, non-intimidating environment.

-In addition to recapitalizing the ownership of the Phoenix club group, the investments from United PF will provide capital to fuel club-level improvements and growth through the development of new clubs in these markets.
-United PF's resources and scale will continue to provide the opportunity for rapid organic growth and acquisitive growth in contiguous geographies.
+In addition to acquiring the operating clubs from JEG-FIT and the remaining development rights to the Phoenix market, the investment from United PF will provide capital to fuel club-level improvements and growth through the development of new clubs in this market.
+United PF's resources and scale will continue to provide the opportunity for rapid organic growth, operational excellence and a premium experience to its members.

 "We have known and admired the Phoenix group for several years and the United PF team is thrilled to welcome the Phoenix clubs to our growing enterprise," said Trey Owen, CEO, United PF.
 "This fast-growing group and high-performing team will fit nicely with our existing family of clubs, furthering our ability to share best practices and leverage scale across all of our clubs."